-So, I found this recipe for Mongolian Beef on Pinterest and thought it looked really yummy.
-It also looked like something that I might be able to make some changes to, and come up with a paleo Mongolian beef recipe for.
-So, that is what I did.
-Whenever I see a recipe, I keep a few easy swaps in mind, so that I can modify it to make a paleo friendly version.
+So, I found this recipe for Mongolian Beef on Pinterest and thought it looked like something that I might be able to make some changes to, and come up with a paleo version.
+Whenever I see a recipe, I keep a few easy swaps in mind

 Recipe Says: Paleo Swap: